A Guide to Italy's Active Volcanoes

 While Mount Etna is considered to be in a constant state of eruption, not all of its eruptions are the same, and they don’t all cause loss of life or property.
 With six craters and literally hundreds of vents, the mountain is capable of producing a variety of different eruptions from devastating lava flows to simple venting of gases.

 Mount Etna’s last major eruption that caused significant damage was in 1928 when the town of Mascali was completely destroyed by a lava flow.
 Other major eruptions have occurred with some frequency and average at least once per decade.
 Some of these eruptions have narrowly missed destroying towns and some lava flows have been diverted with barriers and blasting the landscape to change the direction of flow.
 The last decade has been a particularly active one for Mount Etna as there have been almost yearly significant eruptions.
-The volcano has had many minor eruptions in 2012 with the latest occurring in early December.
+The volcano has had many minor eruptions over the years with the latest coming in December of 2018.

 Despite all of the volcanic activity that takes place on the slopes of Mount Etna, it remains one of Italy’s most popular destinations and offers winter skiing and summer hiking and exploring.
 Most of the organized tours of the volcano leave from the Sapienza Rifugio station, which is located on the southern slopes of the volcano at about 6,500 feet.
 This area is pretty much the hub of activity for the mountain and has a large parking lot to accommodate visitors (fee).
 From here you can take an organized tour of the mountain, take the chair lift up to the upper reaches of the volcano for hiking or skiing, or hike the many trails that originate from here.
 There is a mountain lodge for those wishing to spend the night here as well as a few food options and gift shops.